JannikArndt/jannikarndt.github.io/content/blog/2017/03/Deploying Pentaho jobs into Production.md

 - You cannot deploy single jobs
 - Every user needs to have access to production (no-go!)
-- Nothing tracks what acutally changed
+- Nothing tracks what actually changed
 - This needs way more than one click
 - The export does not contain schedules